Feng Shui, as we know, is the Chinese’s own branch of astrology and cosmology that is very important in Chinese culture, even until today.

 - 3-coin configuration: three for the Chinese luck trinity: heaven luck, earth luck, and man luck.
-Believed to attract wealth fortune and promotes prosperity.
+Believed to attract wealth, fortune and promotes prosperity.

 - 5-coin configuration: protection against harm and danger, while also attracting wealth for the owner.
-Five symbolizes the five Feng Shui elements (fire, water, earth, wood, and metal), and the inclusion of all five has the purpose of creating balance and harmony
+Five symbolize the five Feng Shui elements (fire, water, earth, wood, and metal), and the inclusion of all five has the purpose of creating balance and harmony

 - 8-coin configuration: 8 is considered the luckiest number in Feng Shui, representing abundance and prosperity luck.

 - 9-coin configuration: 9 symbolizes the unity between heaven and earth, so the 9-coin tassel is believed to bring the owner protection from harm and great fortune

 - 10-coin configuration: 10 coins strung together are believed to bring wealth, fortune, fame, and success in all aspects of life.

 Check out some “Lucky Chinese emperor Coins” designs – Opens in new tab.

 Best Placements for Feng Shui Coins